-J. Pag Exhibit #13 Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - a report on internal controls related to the financial statements and on whether the Board complied with laws and regulations which could have a direct and material effect on the Board's financial statements.
-48 Exhibit #14 Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by OMB Circular A-133 - a report on internal controls over compliance with requirements of laws, regulations, contracts, and grants applicable to major federal programs and an opinion on whether the Board complied with laws, regulations, and the provisions of contracts or grant agreements which could have a direct and material effect on each major program.
-50 Exhibit #15 Schedule of Findings and Questioned Costs - a schedule summarizing the results of audit findings relating to the financial statements as required by Government Auditing Standards and findings and questioned costs for federal awards as required by OMB Circular A-133.
-53 Exhibit #16 Auditee Response - a response by the Board on the results of the audit.
+J Pag Exhibit #13 Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - a report on internal controls related to the financial statements and on whether the Board complied with laws and regulations which could have a direct and material effect on the Board's financial statements.
+50 Exhibit # 14 Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance - a report on internal controls over compliance with requirements of federal statutes, regulations, and the terms and conditions of federal awards applicable to major federal programs, and an opinion on whether the Board complied with federal statutes, regulations, and the terms and conditions of its federal awards which could have a direct and material effect on each major program.
+52 Exhibit #15 Schedule of Findings and Questioned Costs - a schedule summarizing the results of audit findings relating to the financial statements as required by Governmental Auditing Standards and findings and questioned costs for federal awards as required by the Uniform Guidance .
 55